limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-28](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-28.png)

-With a few more keystrokes to get a better looking shell, the flag is there for the taking.
+With a few more keystrokes to get a better looking shell, the flag is basically there for the taking.

 ![screenshot-29](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-29.png)